 - Vitamin K2

-A recent study published in the British Medical Journal found that people who follow a vegan diet had a 20 percent high risk of stroke – although they were less likely to suffer from heart disease.
+A recent study published in the British Medical Journal found that people who follow a vegan diet had a 20 percent high risk of stroke.
+But they were less likely to suffer from heart disease.
 It was, however, suggested that the fact that vegans and vegetarians suffered three more strokes per 1000 people compared to meat-eaters may be because of lifestyle factors more than diet choice.

 So, what is healthier, vegan, or keto?
 If you’re still undecided, lettuce *wink* recap.